-23 Top-Rated Products for Kickstarting a Clean Beauty Routine
+23 Top-Rated Products for Kick-Starting a Clean Beauty Routine

 Phlur Hanami

-In addition to the bottles being made of 20% recycled glass, this fragrance brand requires their fragrance partners to comply with the IUCN red list, the highest and most comprehensive standard in threatened and endangered materials.
+In addition to the bottles being made of 20-percent recycled glass, this fragrance brand requires its partners to comply with the IUCN red list, the highest and most comprehensive standard in threatened and endangered materials.

 $88 at Phlur